Frequently Asked Questions

 What information should I have ready before my visit?

-If possible, please have a complete list of your home medications ready before your doctor’s visit.
+If possible, please have a complete list of your home medications ready before your visit.
 If you have been having fevers or chills, and you have a thermometer at home, a recent temperature would be useful.
-Similarly, if you regularly check your blood pressure or blood sugar at home, a recent measurement would be useful for your physician.
+Similarly, if you regularly check your blood pressure or blood sugar at home, a recent measurement would be useful for your provider.

 What if I have a problem after my visit?